pawel80/IaC-SDWAN-deployment/README.md

 Non standard config:
 - route leaking on DC cores for Legacy DC cores mgmt interface
-- TLOC extension was used for management/control plane of S1R2 and S2R2 routers
+- TLOC extension and *max-control-connections 0* was used for management/control plane of S1R2 and S2R2 routers
 - *max-control-connections 0* was used to force Cores on private2 links - Intranet(secure), to use private1 links - Intranet(open) to establish control plane connectivity
 - default Controller value of OMP *send-path-limit* parameter, was extended from 4 to 6, so all of the Edges could see all of the routes from the Cores
 - TF legacy routers iosxe provider and separate provider for legacy core devices (deployed as list of devices)